Effects of the sheared flow velocity profile on impedance eduction in a 2D duct: Theoretical results and discussion

 in the complex impedance plane.
 We fix the frequency at \SI{550}{\hertz} and consider the resistance range $\theta \in [0, 5]$ and the reactance range $\chi \in [-5, 5]$.
 The three flow profile formulations are considered, and the corresponding contour plots are shown in Figure~\ref{fig:contour}.

 Results suggest that the error function is almost zero for the majority of the considered impedance plane, with the notable exception of the region defined by resistances smaller than 1 and reactances between -2 and 0.
-This region has previously been identified as a potential area where double roots for the surface modes may occur~\citep{brambley2013surface}, which could compromise the stability of the Ingard--Myers boundary condition~\citep{brambley2009fundamental}.
+This frequency range lies close to regions previously identified as being susceptible to surface-mode degeneracies and double roots~\citep{brambley2013surface}, which are known to compromise the stability and well-posedness of the Ingard--Myers boundary condition~\citep{brambley2009fundamental}.
+While a definitive modal crossing cannot be confirmed here, this mechanism provides a plausible explanation for the increased uncertainty observed.